-They learn how to respect and value this precious aspect of life from which many of us have become disconnected, and begin to understand how good health depends on this relationship to the natural world being nurtured.
+They learn how to respect and connect to the natural world, from which many of us have become disconnected, and begin to understand how good health depends on this relationship being nurtured.

 On these adventures, they learn how to draw on the healing power of the 5 elements and to restore health to their body, minds, and inner life.

-Cary teaches the power of meditation, contemplation and communion with the Inner Sacred Source.
+Cary teaches the power of meditation, contemplation, and connection to the Inner Sacred Source.

-Cary teaches how when we abuse the senses we lose connection to the source of health.
+Ayurveda teaches that when we abuse the senses we lose connection to the source of health.
 We learn how to use them consciously, restoring our senses to a state of healthful relationship with the world we live in.

 On a residential retreat at early morning practice, we are learning how to start our day caring for the sense organs.